djgreeb/dBA-5/README.md

 # dBA 5
  Digital Rotary mixer dBA 5

 The dBA 5 is a 2-channel digital rotary DJ mixer.
-It is based on the body and knobs of an old 1957 meter.
+It is based on the body and knobs of an old 1957 meter device.
 The mixer is based on the DevBox STM32H743 Ver2.0 board, 2 PCM1808 ADCs and 2 CS4344 DACs.
 The sampling frequency is 48 kHz.
 Each of the input channels can operate in line in or Phono mode; 2 phono correctors are installed.

-There is a Trim control on the back panel.
+There is a Trim control on the rear panel.
 But the volume level is controlled using the LEVEL knobs during the mix.
 These knobs have a zero position not in the extreme right position.
 The listening mode is designed as a switch.
 Allows you to listen to channel 1, channel 1 + master, master, channel 2 + master, channel 2.

 Each channel has a filter knob.
 In the middle position, the filter is not active.
 To the left is the low-pass filter, to the right is the high-pass filter.
 Filter operation is indicated by LEDs, the color of which matches the color of the backlight of the pointer indicators.